 Design Idea #13: Look Up

 Create the illusion of a taller ceiling by raising the shower curtain bar as high as possible.
 You can also install crown molding up top and paint it the same color as your ceiling to create the visual effect of a larger bathroom.
 Perpendicular elements like a tall, thin mirror or high shelves can also draw the eye upward to create a sense of space.

-If you like the sound of these tips but aren’t sure how they’ll look, try our online bathroom visualizer.
-Ready to upgrade your cramped bathroom for one that’s a bit more comfortable?
-Schedule a free-in home design consultation and let’s get started on the spacious bathroom of your dreams!
+Ready to upgrade your cramped bathroom for one that’s a bit more spacious?
+Schedule a free-in home design consultation, and let’s get started on the spacious bathroom of your dreams!